djpasseyjr/interfere/paper.md

 The vision of Interfere is simple: What if we used high quality scientific models to benchmark causal prediction tools?
 Randomized experimental data and counterfactuals are essential for testing methods that attempt to infer causal relationships from data, but obtaining such datasets can be expensive and difficult.
 Mechanistic models are commonly developed to simulate scenarios and predict the response of systems to interventions across economics, neuroscience, ecology, systems biology and other areas [@brayton_frbus_2014; @izhikevich_large-scale_2008; @banks_parameter_2017; @baker_mechanistic_2018] .
 Because these models are painstaking calibrated with the real world, they have the ability to generate diverse and complex synthetic counterfactual data that are characteristic of the real processes they emulate.
 Interfere offers the first steps towards this vision by combining (1) a general interface for simulating the effect of interventions on dynamic simulation models, (2) a suite of predictive methods and cross validation tools, and (3) an [initial benchmark data set](https://drive.google.com/file/d/19_Ha-D8Kb1fFJ_iECU62eawbeuCpeV_g/view?usp=sharing) of dynamic counterfactual scenarios.

-![Three dimensional trajectories of sixty scenarios simulated with the Interfere package.
+![Three-dimensional trajectories of sixty scenarios simulated with the Interfere package.
 All models depicted are either differential equations or discrete time difference equations.
-The trajectory in blue represents the natural behavior of the system and the red depicts how the system responds to an intervnetion.
+The trajectory in blue represents the natural behavior of the system and the red depicts how the system responds to an intervention.
-Many of the models pictured have more than three dimensions (in such cases, only the three dimensions of the trajectory with highest variance are shown).
+Many of the models pictured have more than three dimensions (in such cases, only the three dimensions of the trajectory with the highest variance are shown).
 These sixty scenarios make up the Interfere Benchmark for intervention response prediction which is available online for download
 \label{fig:sixty_models}](images/sixty_models.png)

 # Statement of Need

 Over the past twenty years the scientific community has experience the emergence of multiple frameworks for identifying causal relationships in observational data [@imbens_causal_2015; @pearl_causality_2009; @wieczorek_information_2019].
-The most influential frameworks are probabilistic and, while is not an necessary condition for identifying causality, historically a linear relationship was often assumed.
+The most influential frameworks are probabilistic and, while is not a necessary condition for identifying causality, historically a linear relationship was often assumed.
 However, when attempting to anticipate the response of complex systems in the medium and long term, a linear approximation of the dynamics is insufficient.
-Therefore, scientists have increasingly begun to employ non linear techniques for causal analysis e.g. [@runge_discovering_2022; ].
+Therefore, scientists have increasingly begun to employ non-linear techniques for causal analysis e.g. [@runge_discovering_2022].
 Still, there are relatively few techniques that are able to fit causal dynamic nonlinear models to data.
-Because of this, we see an opportunity to bring together the insights from recent breakthroughs in causal inference with historical work in dynamic model development.
+Because of this, we see an opportunity to bring together the insights from recent advancements in causal inference with historical work in dynamic modeling and simulation.

 In order to facilitate this cross pollination, we focus on a key causal problem --- predicting how a complex system responds to a previously unobserved intervention --- and designed the Interfere package for benchmarking tools aimed at intervention response prediction.
-The dynamic models contained in Interfere present challenges for causal inference that can likely only be addressed with the incorporation of mechanistic assumptions alongside probabilistic tool.
+The dynamic models contained in Interfere present challenges for causal inference that can likely only be addressed with the incorporation of mechanistic assumptions alongside probabilistic tools.
 As such, the Interfere package presents an opportunity for cross pollination between the causal inference community and the modeling and simulation community.

 ![Example experimental setup possible with Interfere: Comparing intervention response prediction for deterministic and stochastic systems.\label{fig:det_vs_stoch}](images/det_v_stoch.png)

 # Usage

-The Interfere package is designed around four tasks: (1) Simulation, (2) )intervention, (3) forecasting method optimization and (4) intervention response prediction.
-The following section will describe each task in detail with example code.
+The Interfere package is designed around four tasks: (1) Simulation, (2)intervention, (3) forecasting method optimization and (4) intervention response prediction.
+The following section will describe each task in detail alongside example code.

 ## 1. Simulation.